 jobtable: One row for each

-meltano eltpipeline run, holding started/ended timestamps and pipeline state.
+meltano eltpipeline run, holding started/ended timestamps and incremental replication state.

 plugin_settingstable: Plugin configuration set using

 meltano config <plugin> setor the UI when the project is deployed as read-only.

 usertable: Users for Meltano UI created using